The Walled Garden Sunbury-on-Thames

 The Victorian rose garden is composed entirely of rose species and varieties which were either introduced or widely planted during the reign of Queen Victoria (1837-1901).
 These roses usually have a shorter flowering period than modern plants, but are renowned for their classic flower form and strong fragrance.
 Varieties especially worthy of mention are the Bourbon Rose, Souvenir de la Malmaison and the Damask Rose, Marie Louise.

-The modern rose garden was originally planted with roses donated by Mr D J Squire, of Squire’s Roses, Shepperton.
+The modern rose garden was originally planted in 1985 with roses donated by Mr D J Squire, of Squire’s Roses, Shepperton.
 In December 2020 all the original roses were removed in order to replant with a new collection featuring newer, healthier rose varieties.
 The project was instigated by Mr Colin Squire OBE and sponsored by Squires Garden Centre Group.
 With the help and guidance of The Rose Society UK, the garden was replanted with bare root roses treated with MycorrMax kindly donated by The Nutrient Company and are now regularly treated with Uncle Tom’s Rose Tonic and SB Plant Invigorator in line with the Walled Garden organic growing plan.
 Rose varieties include many Rose of the Year varieties; a full list of planted varieties are shown below.

 Architectural features of local interest and significance are the Lendy Memorial and the ‘portico’ of the now demolished Benwell House.
 The Benwell House ‘portico’ was preserved following the demolition of the house in 1984 and now frames the northern gate of the garden.